pikvm/pikvm/pages/mouse.md

               absolute: false
   ```
 * Perform `reboot`.
 After that reboot your PC.
-* If the mouse is still not detected by the BIOS/UEFI, try disabling horizontal scrolling to ensure maximum compatibility:
+* If the mouse is still not detected by the BIOS/UEFI, try disabling horizontal scrolling to achieve the maximum compatibility:
   ```yaml
   kvmd:
       hid: